Jabalpur–Mumbai CSMT Garib Rath Express: Number and nomenclature

 These train numbers were earlier referred for Rewanchal Express which was used to go via in Madhya Pradesh.
 Later on the train via Itarsi was cancelled and the number was allotted for JABALPUR GARIB RATH EXPRESS.

 The name itself signifies the meaning – The Poor Chariot.
 The service was introduced and extension was proposed by Lalu Prasad Yadav (former railway minister) in year 2008 without its inauguration.
 Later it was inaugurated in year 2009 and again its extension until Allahabad was announced in Rail Budget 2010 but it is not yet implemented due to violent protest against the extension at Jabalpur.

 Traction

-The train is hauled by a Itarsi Loco Shed-based WAP-7 electric locomotive from Jabalpur to Mumbai CSMT and vice versa.
+earlier was WCAM-3. now The train is hauled by a Itarsi Loco Shed-based WAP-7 electric locomotive from Jabalpur to Mumbai CSMT and vice versa.

 Coaches

-The train has 20 LHB coaches and most of them are of 18 AC 3 Tier & 2 EoG cum SLR.
+earlier was ICF coach, since ICF Garib Rath rake are discontinued in 2024.
+The train now has 20 LHB coaches and most of them are of 18 AC 3 Tier & 2 EoG cum SLR.